 the connection between produce consumption and good health.

-In order to better meet the needs of our partners and others in the community interested in community gardening, we are currently developing a partnership to collaborate on a Learning Garden.
-The Learning Garden will provide Food Bank Partner Agencies and other Community Organizations interested in serving low-income individuals with a model for developing their own Community Gardens.
+In order to better meet the needs of our partners and others in the community interested in TAFB's community gardening work, we collaborated on a learning garden.
+The TAFB Learning Garden provides TAFB Partner Agencies and other community organizations interested in serving low-income individuals with a model for developing their own community gardens.

 - Demonstration of a variety of gardening models and methods, such as